ashcode028/Drone-Tasks/README.md

 ![](https://github.com/ashcode028/ROS/blob/eba454c354ebef48c1b4cf8dfc1c59f0f75cb10d/Move_turtle/images/task1_output.gif)
 To know whether the nodes are talking to each other as expected one can use the command rqt_graph.
 Below, you can find an expected graph for this task.
 ![](https://github.com/ashcode028/ROS/blob/eba454c354ebef48c1b4cf8dfc1c59f0f75cb10d/Move_turtle/images/task0_rqt_graph.png)
- ## Task 2A: Design a Attitude Controller
+ ## Task 2A: Design a Altitude Controller
 - The objective of the task is to design an attitude controller for the eDrone.
 In other words, attitude of a drone means the orientation of the drone in terms of Euler angles ie. roll, pitch and yaw.
 - To achieve control over the attitude of eDrone, you need to design a PID controller.
 The controller is a closed loop controller with the present orientation of eDrone being fed back by the IMU sensor.
 A general diagram representing the control system for the attitude controller is shown in Figure 1.
 ![](https://github.com/ashcode028/ROS/blob/ea38bbea958b29fec1833910fdd72553fdb8f564/vitarana_drone/images/attitude_control.png)